Running for: U.S. Senate

 What changes would you like to see made to our nation’s healthcare system?
 Would you shore up the Affordable Care Act or work to repeal it in full?
 What’s your view on Medicare for All?
 And what should be done, if anything, to bring down the cost of prescription drugs?

-Do you support or oppose DACA (Deferred Action for Childhood Arrivals) and why?
+The Trump administration is awaiting a ruling from the Supreme Court as to whether it can end the DACA program — Deferred Action for Childhood Arrivals — which shields young undocumented immigrants from deportation.
+Do you support or oppose DACA and why?
 Should a path to citizenship be created for the so-called DREAMers?
 Please explain.

 What are the three most important issues in your district on which the federal government can and should act?